 Concurrent Alcohol and Norco Abuse

-One of the little known facts about drinking and Norco use is that the short-term effects increase your risk for becoming addicted to both substances.
+One of the little known facts about drinking and Norco use is that their short-term effects increase your risk of becoming addicted to both substances.
 Once you become addicted, it is very difficult to cut back, though not impossible.
-Topics such as dangerous side effects, symptoms of addiction and how to get support for recovery, are discussed below.
+Topics such as dangerous side effects, symptoms of addiction and how to get support for recovery are discussed below.